digital-land/digital-land.info/application/templates/pages/guidance/specifications/design-code.md

 Example: `The design of chimneys in Borchester`

+### description

+An optional short description of the design code.

+Example: `A design code for urban development in Felpersham consistent with vernacular buildings in Borchester.`

 ### document-url

 The URL of the HTML, PDF or other document documenting the design code.